-Waste Chemical – Any expired, spent or unwanted chemical or chemical mixture, including hazardous and non-hazardous wastes.
+Waste Chemical – Any expired, spent or unwanted chemical or chemical mixture, or chemical product, including hazardous and non-hazardous wastes.

 Waste Stream – Generic term for either specific waste generated by a continuous process, or for wastes that are similar, but come from various campus generators.
 Examples include non-chlorinated solvents, HPLC waste, used oil, etc.

 The Role of University Environmental Health and Safety (IUEHS)